 My First Ever Experience Flying a Hot Air Balloon

-Among all types of aircrafts, hot air balloon makes the oldest and the most exotic one.
+Among all types of aircraft, the hot air balloon is the oldest and the most exotic one.
 Invented in 1783 in France, hot air ballooning has not really taken off as a mainstream mode of transportation due to its relatively low velocity and a huge dependency on weather, namely on wind.
-After all, a hot air balloon does not have a steering wheel, so your final destination not only relies on a pilot's skills and experience, but also on a fair amount of good luck.
+After all, a hot air balloon does not have a steering wheel, so your final destination not only relies on a pilot's skills and experience but also on a fair amount of good luck.
 There are many places you can fly hot air balloons, but I figured Albuquerque, New Mexico would be the best place to try it since this is where the Albuquerque International Balloon Fiesta, the largest hot air balloon gathering in the world is hosted each year in October.

 The ballooning "experience" started for us early in the morning at the parking lot of a shopping plaza.
-Big fans blew a hot air into an envelope.
+Big fans blew hot air into an envelope.

 It took about 5-10 minutes before the envelope got straight and was ready to go.